Chia-Network/chips/chip-template.md

   * Why did you choose your design?
   * What design decisions did you make?
   * What alternative designs did you consider?
+  * How have you achieved community consensus for your design?
+Provide links to discussions if available.
+  * What objections were raised during your discussions with the community, and how does your design address them?

 ## Specification
 List the full technical design specification of any new feature you are proposing.
-This MUST include details of all syntax and semantics required to implement each new feature.
-When applicable, it MAY include technical diagrams to accompany your design.
+This must include details of all syntax and semantics required to implement each new feature.

+This section should be _detailed_.
+It needs to allow for competing interoperable implementations.
+When applicable, it may include technical diagrams to accompany your design.

 ## Test Cases
-Most Standards Track proposals will require a suite of test cases, which you may add to the the `assets/chip-<CHIP number>` folder.
+  * Most Standards Track proposals will require a suite of test cases, which you may add to the `assets/chip-<CHIP>` folder.

-Some Process proposals will require test cases, depending on the significance of new features being added.
+  * Some Process proposals will require test cases, depending on the significance of new features being added.

-Informational proposals typically will not require test cases.
+  * Informational proposals typically will not require test cases.

 Your proposal will have a greater chance of success if you err on the side of including more test cases.
-Use your best judgement.
+Use your best judgment.

 ## Reference Implementation
-Most Standards Track and some Process proposals also will require a reference implementation to be included.
-It should be added to the same folder as your test cases, which is the `assets/chip-<CHIP number>` folder.
+Most Standards Track proposals, as well as some Process proposals, also will require a reference implementation to be included.
+It should be added to the same folder as your test cases, `assets/chip-<CHIP>`.

+Regardless of this proposal's category, the reference implementation does not need to be completed in order to move the CHIP into _Draft_.
+However, it must be provided before the CHIP can be moved into _Review_.

 ## Security
 This section is mandatory for all CHIPs.
 List all considerations relevant to the security of this proposal if it is implemented.
 This section may be modified as the proposal moves toward consensus.
 Make sure to include: